Williloo/sus1531/README.md

 In this iteration, you are expected to:

+1. Produce a short report, `planning.pdf` containing a simplified approach to understanding user problems, and developing requirements for future iterations of Toohak.
+    * You will interview users of existing quiz platforms like Toohak to identify their requirements.
+You will create user stories, a use case, and validate these requirements with the users you interviewed.

+    * You will not need to develop or implement these features.

-1. Write tests for and implement the basic functionality of Toohak.
+2. Write tests for and implement the basic functionality of Toohak.
 The basic functionality is defined as per the interface section below.
     * Test files you add should all be in the form `*.test.js`.
     * Do NOT attempt to try and write or start a web server.
 Don't overthink how these functions are meant to connect to a frontend yet.
 That is for the next iteration.
 In this iteration you are just focusing on the basic backend functionality.

-2. Follow best practices for git, project management, and effective teamwork, as discussed in lectures.
+3. Follow best practices for git, project management, and effective teamwork, as discussed in lectures.
     * The marking will be heavily biased toward how well you follow good practices and work together as a team.
 Just having a "working" solution at the end is not, on its own, sufficient to even get a passing mark.

     * You need to use the [**GitLab Issue Boards**](https://docs.gitlab.com/ee/user/project/issue_board.html) (or similar) for your task tracking and allocation.
 Spend some time getting to know how to use the taskboard.
 If you would like to use another collaborative task tracker e.g. Jira, Trello, Airtable, etc. you must first get approval from your tutor and grant them administrator access to your team board.